Skip to content

 Student Health Insurance in Italy

-Italy’s Servizio Sanitario Nazionale (SSN) is one of Europe’s best public healthcare systems, and as an international student, you have two options: register with SSN for just €149.77/year, or use private health insurance.
+Italy’s Servizio Sanitario Nazionale (SSN) is one of Europe’s best public healthcare systems, and as an international student, you have two options: register with SSN from €149.77/year (scholarship holders) or €700/year (since 2024), or use private health insurance.

 SSN Registration for Students